Fostering independence in children is an important task for both parents and teachers.

 3. Let Them Pack Their School Bag

-Your child must learn that things don’t magically appear in their bag every day.
-They need to start practising how to plan for the next day.
+Children will learn that things don’t magically appear in their bag every day and they need to practise how to plan for the next day.

 Do they need a hat?
 Change of clothing?
 An item for Show-And-Tell?